 To get the most out of your cheat sheet, you can monetize it by placing links to your affiliate products or your products inside the cheat sheet.

-Templates are a step up from cheat sheets and checklists.
+An email template is a step up from a cheat sheet and checklist.

 They are more applicable because they can pinpoint a problem and solve it quickly.